 Anyone with a spinal condition can potentially benefit from spinal decompression.
 How can you determine if you are the right candidate for spinal decompression?
 One of our licensed and qualified professionals will listen to your history, symptoms, and conduct an evaluation.

 An overall program of treatment may include individualized exercise, hands-on therapy tailored to you, and various other modalities.
-Your back pain or neck pain may be best treated by spinal decompression in conjunction with other non-invasive treatments offered at our clinic in Columbus, Ohio.
+Your back pain or neck pain may be best treated by spinal decompression in conjunction with other non-invasive treatments offered at our clinic.